 The movie was a box-office bomb and a critical flop but it has a very accurate portrayal of the Birdman Competition (even though the other 80% of the film is factually wrong).
 If you’re in the mood, it’s very worth watching it.

 Is a day trip to the Orongo village worth it?
 Yes, totally yes.
-Even if you have short time, the panoramic views from this place and the amazing culture and history you can find here makes it totally worth the hike (or, you know, the drive).
-The Birdman Cult is, in the end, one of the most amazing evidences about the folklore and local legends of the amazing Rapa Nui people.
+Even if you have a short time, the panoramic views from this place and the amazing culture and history you can find here make it totally worth the hike (or, you know, the drive).
+The Birdman Cult is, in the end, one of the most amazing pieces of evidence about the folklore and local legends of the amazing Rapa Nui people.

 Last but not least, don’t forget to use our Booking.com Affiliate Link of Wonders for making hotel reservations.

 Same price for you and a small pocket money commission for this website of yours.